Australian High Commission

 • Name changes: If the current names of either parent are different to how they appear on the child’s birth certificate, please include certified documents that explain the change of name.

-• US standard letter paper or US legal paper sizes are also acceptable, but only if they’re scaled properly.
-Refer to more information on printing your application form.
+• US standard letter paper or US legal paper sizes are also acceptable, but only if they are scaled properly.
+Refer to more information on printing your application form

 • Sign the form using black pen, within the signature box.
 Make sure there are no alterations or whiteout on the signature or the date.

-Remember the guarantor must also endorse the back of a passport photo by writing ‘This is a true photo of [the child’s full name]’ and signing in black pen.
+• A guarantor must complete and sign section 11 of the application form, and endorse the back of a passport photo by writing ‘This is a true photo of [the child’s full name]’ and signing in black pen.

-Note the Criteria and refer to this link for more information on guarantor requirements.
+• Note the Criteria for qualified Guarantor and refer to this link for more information on guarantor requirements.

 • Chartered/Certified Accountants, Chartered Engineers